Skip to main content

 2. Locate the Environments field on the right side of the Issue screen.

-3. Search for and select the desired Environments from the list.
+3. Search for and select one or more Environments.

 Tip